Frequently Asked Questions

 How long is the program?

 The program is a 12-month long hybrid program with virtual and in-person commitments.
-The program will run from May 2025 – May 2026.
+The current program runs from May 2025 – May 2026.

 I’m not sure how I want to be a part of the program but I’m really interested.